Anoop01234/Numpy-Basics/README.md

 NumPy versions ≥ 1.15 require

 Prerequisites:
-Python 2 or Python 3 must be installed
+Python 2 or Python 3 must be installed  along with NumPy package installed
-Numpy should be installed in python ide.